openstack/ossa/doc/source/vmt-process.rst

 of the VMT members, or as a StoryBoard or Launchpad security bug (check the box marked "this is a security issue").

+The first steps performed by the VMT are to:

+* create a bug in StoryBoard or Launchpad if one does not yet exist
+* check that the report indicates the correct project and adjust as necessary
+* prefix the report description with an `embargo reminder`_ including an end date for its embargo
+* add a *Todo/Incomplete* task for the openstack/ossa or ossa project
-The first steps performed by the VMT are to confirm the validity of the report, create a bug in StoryBoard or Launchpad if one does not yet exist, prefix the description with an `embargo reminder`_ including an end date for its embargo, add an ossa bugtask and subscribe the project's core security review team for confirmation of impact and determination of affected branches.
-Reports starting with an *Incomplete* ossa bugtask should have a corresponding `incomplete reception`_ message added in a comment.
-Once the VMT confirms an OSSA is warranted, the ossa bugtask status will be set to *Confirmed*.
-If the need for an OSSA is challenged, the ossa bugtask status should be set back to *Incomplete* until that question is resolved.
+* subscribe the project's core security review team for confirmation of impact and determination of affected branches
+* add a comment with an `incomplete reception`_ message

+Once the VMT confirms an OSSA is warranted, the ossa bugtask status will be set to *Progress/Confirmed*.
+If the need for an OSSA is challenged, the ossa bugtask status should be set back to *Todo/Incomplete* until that question is resolved.

-For some lower-risk issues or problems which may only be easy to solve in future releases, the ossa bugtask will be set to *Opinion* and the core security reviewers for the OpenStack Security team will be subscribed to determine whether they wish to issue an OSSN (these reports may still sometimes remain under embargo until the OSSN is issued).
-If no OSSA is warranted and there is no benefit to an OSSN_ then the ossa bugtask will be set to *Won't Fix* or *Invalid* (depending on the specific situation) and the bug state switched from *Private Security* to *Public*, optionally adding the *security* bug tag if the report concerns a potential security hardening opportunity.
+If no OSSA is warranted and there is no benefit to an OSSN_ then the ossa bugtask will be set to *Won't Fix* or *Invalid* (depending on the tracker and situation) and the bug state switched from *Private Security* to *Public*, optionally adding a *security* bug tag if the report concerns a potential security hardening opportunity.
 The specifics are indexed in the `report taxonomy`_ and `task status`_ tables.

 .. _embargo reminder: #reception-embargo-reminder-private-issues
 .. _incomplete reception: #reception-incomplete-message-unconfirmed-issues